kurtiskuni/audiolabs/src/content/blog/editorial_004.md

 With a stacked lineup of passionate DJ’s, a sound system with subwoofers modelled on Danley’s TH112, a curated, well executed program and a Bitchin’ Kitchen, Obliqua kicked off on **Jan 31 2024** and concluded on **2 Jan 2025**.
 Allowing the punters 4 full days to do what they do best..

-With a stacked lineup of passionate DJ’s, a sound system with subwoofers modelled on Danley’s TH112, a curated, well executed program and a Bitchin’ Kitchen, Obliqua kicked off on Jan 31 2024 and concluded on 2 Jan 2025.
-Allowing the punters 4 full days to do what they do best..

 AudioLabs’ role was to record DJ sets performed on the main stage.
 A bold structure that stood proud in the performance arena and transformed into a psychedelic projection medium once the sun had ducked behind the obliqua trees.

 We used the **Rodecaster Pro II** for a “set-and-forget” approach, capturing entire days of recordings.
 This device was chosen over alternatives like the Zoom recorder for its ability to record directly through its preamps onto a **Samsung 4TB SSD**.
 Its overwrite and autosave functions proved invaluable, especially during power outages.